OFC Professional League: Format

-The semi-finals and grand final will be single-leg matches.
-The league will also serve as Oceania's qualifying pathway for the FIFA Intercontinental Cup and the FIFA Club World Cup.
+The semi-finals and grand final are single-leg matches.
+The league will also serve as Oceania's qualifying pathway for the FIFA Intercontinental Cup and the FIFA Club World Cup, apart from South Melbourne (who cannot qualify for other competitions as they are based in Australia, which is part of the Asian Football Confederation).

-As part of their inclusion in the competition, Auckland must field an age-restricted side.

 Clubs

-For its' inaugural 2026 season, eight clubs have been selected to compete in the OFC Professional League, including four from Melanesia, three from Polynesia, and one from Australia.
+For its inaugural season in 2026, eight clubs were selected to compete in the OFC Professional League, including four from Melanesia, three from Polynesia, and one from Australia.

-Auckland FC, Christchurch United (to compete under the moniker South Island United), PNG Hekari and South Melbourne were pre-existing clubs, while Bula FC, Solomon Kings, Tahiti United, and Vanuatu United were new clubs created for the competition.
-South Melbourne, an Australian club under the jurisdiction of the Asian Football Confederation, is a fully-expatriated member, though Solomon Kings is partly owned by another Australian club, Wynnum Wolves.
+Auckland FC, (Note: With a restriction on players not signed to A-League contracts) Christchurch United (competing under the moniker South Island United), PNG Hekari and South Melbourne were pre-existing clubs, while Bula FC, Solomon Kings, Tahiti United, and Vanuatu United were new clubs created for the competition.
+South Melbourne, an Australian club under the jurisdiction of the Asian Football Confederation, was considered a fully expatriated member, though Solomon Kings is partly owned by another Australian club, Wynnum Wolves.

-Wellington Phoenix, despite being one of Oceania’s most established professional sides, was notably excluded, a decision the club is currently contesting through legal channels following an unsuccessful licensing bid.